uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 ## This is it

-With that being said, there are many cases where optional properties are really useful and having them is not inherently bad.
-Like always it depends and the goal of the article is solely to give you another option to consider.
+With that being said, there are many cases where optional properties are useful and having them is not inherently bad.
+Like always it depends and the goal of the article is solely to give you other options to consider.
 Happy coding!